shawn-nyk/tp/docs/DeveloperGuide.md

 ![ExecuteEditMeCommandAlt.png](images/dg-profile/ExecuteEditMeCommandAlt.png)

   * Pros:
-    * This reduces code volume by keeping `Model` lean and for `EditProfileObject`to interact with the objects it needs.
+    * This reduces code volume by keeping the `Model` interface lean as it no longer has to provide methods for all operations of its internal components.
-    * This may marginally improve performance as it bypasses the `Model` to interact with the `profileList` and `filteredProfileList` directly.
+    * This may marginally improve performance as it bypasses the `Model` interface to interact with the `profileList ` and `FilteredList` directly.
   * Cons:
-    * This exposes the internal components of the `Model` which increases coupling as `EditProfileCommand` is now dependent on `filteredProfileList` and `profileList` of the `ItemListManager` reduces testability and maintainability.
+    * This exposes the internal components of the `Model` which increases coupling as `EditProfileCommand` is now dependent on `FilteredList` and of the `ItemListManager` reduces testability and maintainability.

 ### Switch screen feature